testpuddle/Minting-NFTs/process.md

 If successful, it will return the TokenID minted, i.e. (1:Nat) for the first Token.

-## Step 11: Verify the URI that you used for Token1.
+## Step 11: Verify the URI that you used for Token ID 1

 dfx canister call dip721 tokenURI '(1)'